 MGIMS, Sevagram has developed a state-of-art, fully integrated hospital information system (HIS) since 2012.
-This was among the first of its kind in the entire country.
+This was among the first of its kind entire country.
 All registered users get free Wi-Fi facility across the campus including hostels.
 LAN covers the entire campus.
-Wi-fi facility is extended tourban health center peripheral centers in Anji and Bhidi.
+Wi-fi facility isavailable to urban health center peripheral centers in Anji and Bhidi.

 Library has a computer lab with thirty computers with an internet facility for the students.
 The library subscribes to Up-to-date, which is an evidence based decision support system at the point of care with over 10000 topics in 22 specialties.
-All faculty and students can access the latest clinical information at the bedsidethrough their smartphones or tablets.
-All faculty, students and administrative staff are connected on intramail through an mgims.ac.in ID.
+All faculty and students can access the latest clinic information at the bedside through their smartphones or tablets.
+All faculty, students and administrative staff are connected on intramail through a mgims.ac.in ID.

 The MGIMS Classroom is hosted online on MGIMS website.
-Itis accessible to students and offers interactive online courses to support the classroom, clinical and community-based teaching.
-Anelearning platform was created in the institute by installing MOODLE as a virtual learning environment.
+It is accessible to students and offers interactive online courses to support the classroom, clinical and community-based teaching.
+An elearning platform was created in the institute by installing MOODLE as a virtual learning environment.
 Since each student has a Google-based MGIMS email ID, it is now possible to share documents, presentations and teaching material by uploading them on Google drives.

-File Description Documents Documents related to updation of IT and Wi-Fi facilities https://www.mgims.ac.in/files/NAAC/aqar21/4.
-4.2%20IT%20Upgradation.pdf Any other relevant information https://www.mgims.ac.in/files/NAAC/agar21/TimePhoto 20221220 151926%20(1)%20(1).jpg

-4.4.3 - Available bandwidth of internet connection in the Institution (Leased line) Opt any one:
+File Description Documents Documents related to updation of IT and Wi-Fi facilities - w.mgims.ac.in/files/NAAC/agar21/ .2%20IT%20Upgradation.pdf Any other relevant information w.mgims.ac.in/files/NAAC/agar21/ 20221220_151926%20(1)%20(1).jpg 4.4.3 - Available bandwidth of internet A. ?1GBPS

-A. ?1GBPS